Loading slang details...

 Informal.

 feeling somehow means Feeling slightly unwell, sick, or confused.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Africa contexts.
 It is best read as africa slang associated with Africa.

 "feeling somehow" means Feeling slightly unwell, sick, or confused.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Africa contexts.
 In Africa, the nuance may be more specific.

 Casual and context-dependent.